hrakaroo/glob-library-java/README.md

-# glob-library
+# glob-library-java

-Library for glob searching in strings.
+Glob style pattern matcher for strings in Java.

 ## Why

 Most implementations for glob searching try to rewrite the glob as a regular expression.
-Although rewriting as a regular expression is _possible_ this library strives to be both, safer and faster.
+Although rewriting as a regular expression is _possible_, it is not trivial to get it correct as special care needs to be taken to escape any accidental regular expression commands (including any contained \Q and \E commands).
+In addition, most regular expression engines can easily get tripped up if the user enters a repeating match-zero-or-more character and a long string of non-matching text as, in greedy mode, the engine will do a lot of work to figure out that the pattern does not match.

+This library is a direct implementation of a glob matcher and strives to be both safer and faster and rewriting the pattern as a regular expression.

 ### What is a glob?

 A glob is a very basic type of pattern matching where you use a single character to say "match anything or nothing".
 The Unix command line supports this by using a `*` and SQL uses a `%`.
-Single character matches are also supported using '?' and '_' respectively.
+Single character matches are also supported using `?` and `_` respectively.
 Glob patterns are no where near as expressive as expressive as full regular expressions.

 [Wikipedia](https://en.wikipedia.org/wiki/Glob_(programming)) has more information.

-## Features
+## Key Features

-- Multiple glob patterns are folded into one during compile time.
-- Escaping glob patterns works as expected.
-- Low memory footprint.
-- Zero library dependencies (we depend on junit for testing and jmp for benchmarking, but the final artifact has no dependencies.)
+- Zero library dependencies (we depend on junit for testing and jmp for benchmarking, but the final artifact has no dependencies)
+- Low memory footprint
 - Compiled matchers are thread safe.
+- 100% Junit Test Coverage
+- Published JMH Benchmarks for comparision with regular expressions

 ## Usage

 As globs don't have any capture syntax (unlike regex) so the usage is even easier than regex.
-The default compile uses '*' for the match anything character, '?' for the match one character, is case sensitive and handles escaping.
+The default compile uses `*` for the match anything character, `?` for the match one character, is case sensitive and handles escaping.

 ```